ic-designer/bash-vnctools/docs/enhancement-proposals/EP-0002-compatibility-with-newer-linux-releases.md

 ## Summary

-VNC tools suffers from compatibility issues with newer linux releases.
-TigerVNC has deprecated the `vncserver` script, and `x11vnc` does not have a proper maintainer.
-The scripts need a major update since they relied so heavily on both `x11vnc` and the `vncserver` command.
+VNC tools suffers from compatibility issues with the newer linux releases.
+TigerVNC has deprecated the `vncserver` script, and `x11vnc` no longer has a proper maintainer.
+These scripts need a major update since they so reliant on on both `x11vnc` and the `vncserver` command.

 ## Proposal

 VNC tools will consist of the following commands
 - `vnctools-connect`